zammad/zammad-org/src/en/documentation/use/guides/editor.md

 [[ctrl]] + [[i]]               | _Italics_
 [[ctrl]] + [[u]]               | <u>Underline</u>

+Have a look at the keyboard shortcuts in Zammad where you can find all shortcuts.
+Open it via the [avatar menu](/en/documentation/use/user-profile#avatar-menu) in the bottom left corner or type [[?]].

 Have a look at the next section to use even more formatting via keyboard.
-Regardless if you are used to Markdown or not, some of them might still be helpful in your daily work.
+Regardless if you are used to write Markdown or not, some of them might still be helpful in your daily work.

 ### Markdown Usage

-For users familiar with Markdown syntax, the editor provides support for formatting content with Markdown.
-When using Markdown syntax, it gets immediately replaced/executed so you can see the result directly in the editor.
+For users familiar with Markdown syntax, the editor provides basic support for formatting content with Markdown.
+When using Markdown syntax, it gets immediately applied immediately or after the closing limiter so you can see the result directly in the editor.
 To go back to standard text, simply use the same limiter again or use [[enter]], depending on the option.

 It is not intended to support all Markdown features, but to help users getting things done more easily.
 Therefore, the most important things are supported like headings, lists, links, code blocks and more.
 Have a look at the non-exhaustive